joshbenz/flicli/README.md

-# scrape-cli
+# flicli
-Rust project inspired by netmiko built on top of Thrussh
+Rust project inspired by netmiko and netdev built on top of Thrussh